Black-Phoenix/CUDA-MLP/README.md

 #### Hyper Parameters

-Here are the list of hyper parameters that had the network working at 100% accuracy (Weights for these parameters were given)
+Here are the list of hyper parameters that had the network working at 100% accuracy (Weights and biases for these parameters were given in weights.csv)

 | Parameter Name              | Value                            |
 | --------------------------- | -------------------------------- |